ewang2002-sandbox/RealmEye.NET/README.md

 ## Purpose
 <details>
-<summary>Click Here</summary>
+<summary>Click Here!</summary>
 <br>

-There are several other hosted APIs online; however, those APIs have either reached their end of life or are approaching it.
+Currently, there are two major public RealmEye APIs.
+However, the APIs have either been shut down or is in the process of shutting down.

-- Tiffit's API: Taken down on June 2nd, 2020.
+- Tiffit's API: Taken down on June 2nd, 2020 as the developer quit Realm and though hosting the API was more of a job than anything else.
-	- Reason: "I've decided to stop maintaining the API since it stopped being something that I did for fun and more of a 'job.'"
-- [Nightfirecat's API](https://github.com/Nightfirecat/RealmEye-API): Pretty outdated and expected to reach end-of-life soon (from the developer himself).
+- [Nightfirecat's API](https://github.com/Nightfirecat/RealmEye-API): Pretty outdated and expected to reach end-of-life soon (__apparently__, from the developer himself).

 While both APIs have done an amazing job, the developers that have worked on these APIs have sadly moved on to pursue other interests.
 I have decided, then, to write my own API so I can continue to use it for my [bot](https://github.com/DungeoneerExalt/ZeroRaidBot/).
+Eventually, I will host the API and release it for the public to use.

 </details>